 Matthew Berk • March 31, 2021

 Can coffee go bad?
 Unfortunately, yes—and quickly.
 While green (unroasted) beans can last for months, the clock starts ticking the minute the roaster finishes its work.
-Learn how to buy, brew and store coffee beans for peak flavor.
+Learn how to buy fresh coffee beans, how long coffee beans last and more.

 Here's how to ensure you're buying truly fresh coffee beans:

-Dark-roasted coffee is a different matter entirely.
+When it comes to how long coffee beans last, dark-roasted coffee is a different matter entirely.
 The darker the roast, the faster the decay.
 Longer roasting times introduce great new flavors, but also destroy the structural integrity of the bean.
 This means that dark roasts are more susceptible to aging quickly, especially if not properly stored.
-Drink a brew made with four-week-old super dark beans and you’re in for a bitter cup.
+Drink a brew made with four-week-old super-dark beans and you’re in for a bitter cup.
 However, personal preference trumps all, so some coffee drinkers may actually enjoy the stronger, more bitter taste.